mainnet-pat/json5-bigint/README.md

 - Numbers may be [IEEE 754] positive infinity, negative infinity, and NaN.
 - Numbers may begin with an explicit plus sign.

+### Uint8Arrays
+- Uint8Arrays can only be hexadecimals of even length and with no sign, `Uint8ArrayHex` must be passed to options.

 ### Comments
 - Single and multi-line comments are allowed.